simebuscas/issueTracker/README.md

 # IssueViwer

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
-The [Issue Service] (issues.service.ts) will connect to [Angular](https://api.github.com/repos/angular/angular/issues) and collect the first 30 issues into the [Card Component] (card.component.ts).
+The [Issue Service] *issues.service.ts* will connect to [Angular Issues](https://api.github.com/repos/angular/angular/issues) and collect the first 30 issues into the [Card Component] *card.component.ts*.
+The [Card Component] *card.component.html* is build out of three parts.
+Markup :  1.
+A *fake* table header made out of divs and bootstrap cols
+          2. The ng-accordion component
-Pages may be traversed using the pagination options.
+          3. The ng-bootstrap pagination component Pages may be traversed using the pagination component.

 ## Development server